 Outpatient insurance plans in Singapore can also feature benefits for chiropractic care and alternative treatment like Traditional Chinese Medicine (TCM), etc.

-Please also bear in mind here that there are still general exclusions and limitations to outpatient benefits, which will vary depending on the insurer.
-The most common exclusions to watch out for include:
+Please also bear in mind that there are still general exclusions and limitations to outpatient benefits, which will vary depending on the insurer.
+The most common exclusions to watch out for include the following:

 - Pre-existing conditions